mirjana-b/python-mini-projects/README.md

 # Python mini projects

 Hello there!
-I'm currently learning Python, so I made this repository for exercise.
-Here, you can find some interesting projects 😊.
+I'm currently learning Python, so I made this repository for my exercises.
+Here, you can find some of my finished and in-progress projects 😊.

-*Feel free to see them!*
+*Feel free to check them out!*

 Project named **project_text_based_slot_machine** was a part of a tutorial that I went through, rest of them are my projects.